Housing at St. Anne's

 The new housing facility is located at 1330 14th Ave. on the St. Anne of the Sunset Church and School site.
 It is 1.5 miles from campus, which is approximately a 20-minute bus ride away.
 This unique partnership with the parish opens two fully renovated floors of a St. Anne's building to exclusive use as USF law student housing, complete with a dedicated entrance.
 The residence is located in the Inner Sunset neighborhood, a vibrant community with shops and restaurants in immediate proximity.
 In order to avoid impacting neighborhood parking, students living at St. Anne's may not have a car for use or parking in the neighborhood.
 There is convenient public transportation between the neighborhood and campus.

-The housing application process is managed through the university’s Office of Student Housing and Residential Education.
+The housing application process is managed through the university’s Office of Student Housing and the Office of Community Living.
 Pricing information is now available, and incoming and continuing law students may apply online for housing.